Ballistica Logo

 message_from_dict(data: dict) Message[source]

-Decode a message from a json string.
+Decode a message from a dict.

 message_to_dict(message: Message) dict[source]